leabs/Wordpress-Custom-Theme/wp-content/plugins/secondary-title/readme.txt

 == Screenshots ==

-1. Secondary Title with activated "Auto show" function that automatically adds the secondary title to the standard post/page title.
+1. Secondary Title with activated *Auto show* function that automatically adds the secondary title to the standard post/page title separated with a line break (`<br>`).

-2. Secondary Title with "auto show" off.
-Displays the secondary title wherever `<?php the_secondary_title(); ?>` is called.
+2. Secondary Title with activated *Auto show* function that automatically adds the secondary title to the standard post/page title with secondary title in bold (`<strong>`).

+3. Secondary title input field using Gutenberg editor.

+4. Secondary title input field using [Classic Editor plugin](https://wordpress.org/plugins/classic-editor/) (WordPress version below 5.0).

-3. A section of the plugin's settings page on the admin interface.
+5. A section of Secondary Title's settings page.

 == Changelog ==

+= 2.0.1 =
+* Hotfix: Moved file `admin/settings.php` to `includes/setings.php` due to PHP complications.

+= 2.0.0 =
+* Added support for Gutenberg editor.
+The secondary title can now be entered via a meta box on the sidebar of the editor.
+* Added minimized versions for CSS (compiled from [SCSS](https://www.quora.com/What-is-SCSS-How-does-it-differ-from-CSS)) and JS files for performance improvement.
+* Added partly support for [All in One SEO Pack](https://wordpress.org/plugins/all-in-one-seo-pack/).
+Use `%secondary_title%` to display.
+* Updated Font Awesome to 5.8.1.
+* Updated translations.
+* Updated screenshots.
+* Fixed bug with reoccurring donation notice.
+* Minor style adjustments.
+* Removed `/includes/gutenberg-info.php` and the notice saying "Secondary Title doesn't work anymore".
+* Moved `/includes/settings.php` to `/admin/settings.php`.

+= 1.9.9 =
+* This version was skipped.

+= 1.9.8 =
+* This version was skipped.

+= 1.9.7.5 =
+* Hotfix and minor adjustments.

 = 1.9.7 =
 * Secondary Title is now compatible with PHP version 5.2.17 and above.